What are some Web application security guidelines for account log-out settings and caching?

 Web applications have to establish sessions to keep track of a user's requests and account logout is a critical aspect of managing active sessions.
+Your application should have a method, such as a logout button or link, located on every page, which allows the user to log out.
+Also, users who have not logged in for a while should be locked out until they have reregistered.

 You should base your timeout settings on how users are likely to interact with Web applications, as well as how sensitive the applications' data is.
 For example, some banking sites time-out after ten minutes due in part to the sensitive data accessed by its users.
 In addition, because "Remember Me" options can negate the timeout settings, you should ban automatic logons or keep-alive features.